Soundbone Traditional Arts

 Gerry Strong

-Gerry is a whistle and wooden flute player who played for many years with Tickle Harbour and now performs with A Crowd of Bold Sharemen.
-With these groups, he recorded four albums and toured across Canada, Ireland, England, and Australia.
+Gerry is a whistle- and wooden flute-player who played for many years with Tickle Harbour and A Crowd of Bold Sharemen and now performs with Cotillion.
+With these groups, he recorded six albums and has toured across Canada, Ireland, England, and Australia.
 Gerry has appeared as a guest musician on a multitude of recordings including that of Irish uillean piper Paddy Keenan.
 In 2008 he recorded his own CD entitled Velvet in the Wind, which features many of the top traditional players in Newfoundland and Labrador today.

 Hugh Scott